-Detailed Design: The detailed design stage is about getting our designs ready for construction.
+Detailed Design: The detailed design stage is about getting designs ready for construction.
 This includes preparing final designs for drainage, intersections, and traffic signals.
-Once the designs are nearing completion, several HRM departments review the designs to ensure that they are able to be constructed and meet the needs of each department.
+Once the designs are nearing completion, several municipal departments review the designs to ensure that they are able to be constructed and meet the needs of each department.
 The final drawings and cost estimates are then prepared.